Chart Color Schemes

 Leumeah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For future projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth is anticipated nationally, with Leumeah (SA2) expected to increase by 455 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 3.1% in total over the 17 years.
+By 2041, the suburb is expected to increase by 471 persons based on aggregated SA2-level projections, reflecting a total gain of 3.9% over the 17-year period.

 Frequently Asked Questions - Population